Fournoy/Snake_Filer/README.md

 # Snake_Filer_v1.2

+This project was for train myself, and will possibly not work correctly if you use it...

 This program is used to make directory traversal automatically.
 You can choose the type of file depending on the OS and the name file you want to search.